charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 <!-- theme: info -->

-> An update of a Provisioning Certificate in the pool triggers an instant push notification to all MOs subscribed to the corresponding WMI if the key pair has changed.
+> An update of a Provisioning Certificate in the pool triggers an instant push notification to all eMSPs subscribed to the corresponding WMI if the key pair has changed.
 See [Webhooks Service](./06_webhook-service.md)

 ### 3. Delete a Provisioning Certificate